pengvyn/kavpix-code/src/essays/number-tree/essay.md

 1. Parser.
 It takes the input you type and transforms it into a tree
 2. Orderer.
 Re-arranges the tree to follow the order of operations
-3. Evaluater.
+3. Evaluator.
 Takes a tree as input and evaluates/solves it as much as it can.
 4. Simplifier.
 Evaluates the expression even further (more on this later)

 ## **Parser**